Spencer Penrose: Western travels and enterprises

+He played a significant role in the development and promotion of the Colorado Midland and the Midland Terminal railroads, which were central to transportation and mining operations in central Colorado during the late nineteenth century.

+The town of Penrose, located northeast of Florence, Colorado, was promoted as an agricultural center, with its surrounding land marketed as suitable for fruit cultivation in competition with the fruit-growing industry of Grand Junction on Colorado’s Western Slope.
+An unusual aspect of this development plan was the construction of the short Beaver, Penrose and Northern Railway, intended to support agricultural and commercial activity in the area.

 As their interests in Cripple Creek dwindled, Tutt, Penrose, and MacNeill followed a suggestion of metallurgist Daniel C. Jackling, who believed that a massive copper deposit located in Bingham Canyon, Utah could be successfully mined.
 Jackling had been a metallurgist for the Bingham Canyon Gold & Silver Mine, and was the chief engineer at the US Reduction Plant Company in Florence, Colorado.
 A survey revealed the Bingham Canyon ore deposit contained only 2% copper.
 After consulting both Jackling and geologist Richard Penrose, Spencer's brother, the men determined that the copper could yield high profits if they could efficiently extract the copper from the ore.

 Penrose formed the Utah Copper Company in 1903.
 He worked with others to design a mill to extract the copper at a rate generally considered impossible by other mining and milling experts.
 Their gamble paid off, and the men developed a fast-growing enterprise that mined and milled more copper than they had imagined was possible.
 Penrose's success in Utah encouraged him to invest and begin copper mining operations across the Southwest in Arizona, New Mexico, and Nevada.
 The works in Cripple Creek and Utah Copper generated an immense fortune for Penrose, which he brought with him to Colorado Springs, Colorado.